Permafrost/Tundra/readme.md

 // input stream) into an IData document tundra.content:parse($content, $encoding, $schema);

+// one-to-many conversion of XML or flat file content to another format.
+Calls the given
+// splitting service, passing the parsed content as an input, and emitting the split
-// like tundra.content:translate for one-to-many content conversions; the splitting service must
+// list of contents as output; the splitting service must accept a single IData document,
-// accept a single IData document, and return an IData document list tundra.content:split($content, $service, $encoding.input, $encoding.output, $schema.input, $schema.output, $content.input, $content.output, $mode.output);
+// and return an IData document list tundra.content:split($content, $service, $pipeline, $encoding.input, $encoding.output, $schema.input, $schema.output, $content.input, $content.output, $mode.output);

 // converts XML or flat file content to another format by calling the given
 // translation service and passing the parsed content as an input, and emitting